 The Hazus Flood Model can be used to assess both riverine and coastal flooding and estimates potential damage to buildings, essential facilities, transportation lifelines, utility lifelines, vehicles and agricultural crops.
 The model addresses building debris generation and shelter requirements.
 Direct losses are estimated based on physical damage to structures, contents and building interiors.
 The effects of flood warning are taken into account, as are flow velocity effects.
 The new model provides a dam/levee analysis capability.
-This model also now incorporates National Flood Insurance Program (NFIP) entry dates that permit it to distinguish between census blocks that are Pre-Flood Insurance Rate Map (Pre-FIRM) and those that are Post- Flood Insurance Rate Map (Post-FIRM); modifies topological data for Census Tract and Census Block geometrics; provides for consistent generation of debris results; allows digital elevation mapping for Hawaii and corrects mapping in the Inventory tables for utilities and day time and night time vehicle count and dollar exposure, among other enhancements and fixes.
+This model also now incorporates National Flood Insurance Program (NFIP) entry dates that permit it to distinguish between census blocks that are Preliminary Flood Hazard Data and those that are Effective- Flood Insurance Rate Map (Post-FIRM); modifies topological data for Census Tract and Census Block geometrics; provides for consistent generation of debris results; allows digital elevation mapping for Hawaii and corrects mapping in the Inventory tables for utilities and day time and night time vehicle count and dollar exposure, among other enhancements and fixes.
 Details about the Flood Model.

 One of the truly unique attributes of Hazus is the national inventory of hazard data, “point data” (e.g., essential facilities) and aggregated data on the general building stock.
 The Summary of Hazus Databases provides a very useful reference for these databases.